My Pregnancy Experience!

 So we went to get a Cookout milkshake and went home.
 All the time I would have to grip the handle every 5-10 minutes and breathe to let the contraction pass.
 By this time I knew that I was in labor, but I wasn’t about to go back to the hospital and have them send me home again.

-I don’t like seeming like the “boy that cried wolf”… (*Insert eye roll here*)
+I don’t like being the boy that cried wolf… (*Insert eye roll here*)

 When we got home…